alexisselorm/binary_options_bot/README.md

 | volatility_ladder_strategy           | 984.85  | 1003.75 | 1003.75 | 948.11  | 984.85  |
 | vwap                                 | 1000.00 | 1000.00 | 1000.00 | 1000.00 | 1000.00 |

-## 🛡️ Risk Controls

-- Config stop‑trading if balance < `MIN_BALANCE`
-- RL action=0 forces skip
-- Stake is min(balance × 1 %, `MAX_STAKE`)
-- Confidence threshold gates low‑prob trades

----

 ## 🤝 Contributing

 PRs welcome!
 Please:

-**I am particularly looking for help on the notifications with telegram and the docker logs showing:**
+**I am particularly looking for help on the notifications with telegram and the docker logs showing**

-1. Open issue describing change

----
+Apart from that, all suggestions are welcome.

 ## 📜 License